xddq/libre-weather/README.md

 - Releases use [semantic versioning](https://semver.org/)
 - Any contribution is highly appreciated.
 If you want to get something done, just hit me up at git@pierrefhapp.dev for now.
-I did prepare a small list of possible tasks inside the "open-ideas-tasks" file.
+I did prepare a small list of possible tasks inside the [open-ideas-tasks](https://github.com/xddq/libre-weather/blob/main/open-ideas-tasks) file.

 # Technologies
 - frontend framework: nuxt, vue